bsridatta/kthfsdv-Interview1/README.md

 ### Exercise 1 contains both the tutorial packages and own packages, plots and screenshot of the WiFi config

-##### I could not understand what exactly was ROS src and not src folder as mentioned in the instructions So this is the [link to entire code](https://github.com/bsridatta/kthfsdv).
-Sorry for the inconvenience.

 ### Exercise 2  Visualisation tool using Python2.4 and Tkinter along with a screenshot of the tool.